CohortInsights/financials/README.md

    - Inserts all new transactions while skipping duplicates automatically.
 4. Logs results (inserted vs. skipped) to the console.

+### New in this version
+- **Capitol One normalization** is now supported, handling Debit/Credit style CSVs automatically.
+- Each normalized record includes a consistent schema:
+  `date, source, description, amount, type, id`

 ### Example (pseudo-code)
     from financials.calculator import FinancialsCalculator
     from financials.db import get_mongo_collection